Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and

-It has to be noted that although the model proposed in Ref.~\cite{Nojiri2024} has successfully constructed a formalism of ghost-free systems, it did not take into account the anisotropy that may arise.
+It has to be noted that although the model proposed by~\cite{Nojiri2024} has successfully constructed a formalism of ghost-free systems, it did not take into account pressure anisotropy of the fluid that may arise.
 It is widely known that the matter inside compact stars like neutron stars (NSs) may be anisotropic, meaning that the radial and tangential pressures differ.
-Various factors can lead to such pressure anisotropy; including boson condensation, the presence of a solid core, different types of phase transitions, strong magnetic or electric fields, and the influence of modified spacetime geometry~\cite{Pattersons2021}.
-In line with these physical considerations, several studies on compact stars~\cite{Pattersons2021,Sulaksono2014,Sulaksono2015,Silva2015,Setiawan2017,Lopes2019,Rahmansyah2020,Rizaldy2024,Posada2024,Becerra2024,Pattersons2025,Yusmantoro2025,Sakti2016,Becerra2024b,Becerra2025,Torres2019} have incorporated anisotropic pressure.
+Various factors can lead to such pressure anisotropy; including boson condensation, the presence of a solid core, different types of phase transitions, strong magnetic or electric fields, and the influence of modified spacetime geometry~\citep{Pattersons2021}.
+In line with these physical considerations, several studies on compact stars~\citep{Pattersons2021,Sulaksono2014,Sulaksono2015,Silva2015,Setiawan2017,Lopes2019,Rizaldy2024,Posada2024,Becerra2024,Pattersons2025,Yusmantoro2025,Sakti2016,Becerra2024b,Becerra2025,Torres2019,Rahmansyah2020} have incorporated anisotropic pressure.
 Anisotropy plays an important role in the mass calculation of compact stars.
-For instance, Ref.~\cite{Pattersons2025} shows that anisotropy can enhance the mass of NSs, allowing them to reach the mass range of the secondary compact object in GW190814, which has been reported in Ref.~\cite{Abbott2019} and hypothesized as the heaviest NS ever observed~\cite{Fattoyev2020}.
-The review of anisotropic compact stars can be referred to Ref. \cite{Kumar2022}.
+For instance, \cite{Pattersons2025} shows that anisotropy can enhance the mass of NSs, allowing them to reach the mass range of the secondary compact object in GW190814, which has been reported by~\cite{Abbott2019} and hypothesized as the heaviest NS ever observed~\citep{Fattoyev2020}.
+The review of anisotropic compact stars can be referred to~\cite{Kumar2022}.

-Another aspect that is not taken into account in the model presented in Ref.~\cite{Nojiri2024} is the presence of magnetic fields.
-The magnetic fields on NSs are typically in the range of $10^{12}$–$10^{15}$ G~\cite{Lander2009}.
+Another aspect that is not taken into account in the model presented by~\cite{Nojiri2024} is the presence of magnetic fields.
+The magnetic fields on NSs are typically in the range of $10^{12}$–$10^{15}$ G~\citep{Lander2009}.
 There are classes of pulsars, such as anomalous X-ray pulsars (AXPs) and soft gamma repeater pulsars (SGRs), that have been identified as producing strong magnetic fields.
-SGRs are associated with supernova remnants, which correspond to young NSs~\cite{Rizaldy2018a}.
-Furthermore, observations of some AXPs also indicate that their surface magnetic fields are around $10^{14}-10^{15}$ G~\cite{Rizaldy2018a}.
-For further details on the observational diversity of magnetized NSs, see also Ref.~\cite{Enoto2019}, while a general review of NSs is provided in Ref.~\cite{Vidaña2018}.
+SGRs are associated with supernova remnants, which correspond to young NSs.
+Furthermore, observations of some AXPs also indicate that their surface magnetic fields are around $10^{14}-10^{15}$ G~\citep{Rizaldy2018a}.
+For further details on the observational diversity of magnetized NSs, see also~\cite{Enoto2019}, while a general review of NSs is provided by~\cite{Vidana2018}.